chowowing/blog/content/post/test.md

 Q7: What’s the most embarrassing moment you’ve ever experienced?

-    First time met this person, we were talk and walking.
+    First time met this person, we were talking and walking.
 Out of the blue they held my hand, then I said I had to drink water.
 After a while, they held my hand again.
 We never meet again :D

 Q8: Do you ever feel lonely?

-    This is another dumb question but I should answer it seriously.
+    Another dumb question, but I should answer it seriously.
 Yes, I feel lonely.
-But I'm not the only one to have this feeling.
-In fact, we're all lonely.
-We were borned alone, and we will die alone.
+But in fact, we were borned alone, and we will die alone.

 Q9: What’s the most meaningful relationship you’ve ever had?